kieranelrod/kieranelrod.github.io/_pages/about.md

 # Bio

 I am a PhD student in the Civil and Environmental Engineering department at Cargnegie Mellon University, advised by [Katherine Flanigan](https://www.flanigansaluslab.com/our-team) and [Mario Bergés](https://www.marioberges.com/).
-My primary research interest is social interactions in the built environment.
+I work in the area of human-building interaction, with my primary research interest being social interactions in the built environment.
 Specifically:

 1) How can we responsibly collect data about human social behavior in the built environment?